ddudnik/swt_validation/README.md

 });
 ```

 A bit harder but gives you possibility to implement any UI feedback which you find the most suitable for your application and users.
 But hey, I know there are lots of lazy software engineers like me who wants everything out of the box.
 Don't worry, some default feedbacks will come as this toolkit will develop.
-Take a look at development plan and don't hesitate to contribute to this project!
+Take a look at development plan below and don't hesitate to contribute to this project!

 For the beginning there are several validators ready to use:
 * `ValidationToolkit.NON_EMPTY` - checks if field value is not empty